Potato in Africa

-Cotton represents a crucial source of income in Sub-Saharan Africa, both for rural populations and for national economies.
-This Fact Series describes the threats for a sustainable cotton production in Africa and discuss the adoption of Bt cotton worldwide.
+Cotton represents a crucial source of income in Sub-Saharan Africa, both for rural populations and national economies.
+This Fact Series describes the threats for sustainable cotton production in Africa and discuss the adoption of Bt cotton worldwide.

 Maize in Africa